Types of Funding for Startups: A Complete Guide for Founders

 Here’s how you can loosely connect your fundraising stage to the product stage:

-Just last month, we published a long blog about how to find investors for your startup.
+We’ve published a wide variety of resources about how to find investors for your startup.
 We outlined 7 simple steps, and we also shared a list of high-quality investor databases.

 Here are three of our favorite startup investor databases: